-The Suter Art Gallery Te Aratoi o Whaka tū Structure Objectives Activities Performance Indicators Draft Targets for 2024/25 The Trust, is the governance body for The Suter Art Gallery Te Aratoi o Whakatū; a not-for- profit entity with charitable status, established to manage and operate on behalf of the Nelson and Tasman To bring people and art together by honouring our cultural and artistic heritage and proactively bringing Making Art Matter: Providing engaging and memorable experiences through: Exhibitions, public programmes and special projects Innovative Operate a visual arts destination of national importance The number of visits to The Suter Ko Te Pouaranga input to programmes, exhibitions, projects, collection and policy development Target of 100,000 visits to The Suter, 1 Toi Māori exhibition per annum benefit of residents of Nelson and Tasman regions and the public generally.
-As a CCO, the NCC is responsible for appointing the 6 members of the and enga perspectito audier through to collection exhibition and challenging and engaging perspectives to audiences through the collection, exhibitions opportunities/lifelong learning • Collecting, preserving, recording and communicating our cultural and artistic heritage • Kaitiakitanga: Exercise responsible stewardship of all our resources of The Suter for the benefit of the public now and for the future: assets, people and cultural property • Partnerships: Developing our audience, patronage and partnerships and maintain these strong relationships for the mutual benefit of The Suter, the community and allied organisations.
-To excite, engage and inform our community through art experiences A programme of 10-15 regularly changing exhibitions are mounted during the year Provide learning experiences for Nelson/Tasman school students (ELC) based on The Suter's programmes and resources A programme of 10-15 exhibitions in 2024/25 A minimum of 4000 school students involved in learning experiences from 25 schools terms. nted for three-year To ensure a sustainable future for the Suter Maintaining Good Employer policies, procedures and practices No significant Health & Safety incidents and no staff hours lost to injury The following; retail, FoTS, fundraising and sponsorship and donations, make a contribution to Suter selfgenerated income Number of staff resignations, % staff turnover.
-0 hours lost to injury.
+The Suter Art Gallery Te Aratoi o Whakatū

+Structure Objectives Activities Performance Indicators Draft Targets for 2024/25 The Trust, is the governance body for The Suter Art Gallery Te Aratoi o Whakatū; a not-for- profit entity with charitable status, established to manage and operate on behalf of the Nelson and Tasman body forpeople andGalleryart together/hakatū;by honouringofit entityour culturalle status,and artistico manageheritage andon behalf ofproactivelyhat Tasmanbringingublic artinnovative,e for thechallengingasmanperspectiveshe publicto audiencesthrough thecollection,e NCC iscollection,or appointingexhibitionsandeducation.e of Ko Terustees are Collecting, preserving, recording and communicating our cultural and artistic heritage Operate a visual arts destination of national importance The number of visits to The Suter Ko Te Pouaranga input to programmes, exhibitions, projects, collection and policy development Target of 100,000 visits to The Suter, 1 Toi Māori exhibition per annum Councils a public art gallery service for the benefit of residents of Nelson and Tasman regions and the public generally.
+As a CCO, the NCC is responsible for appointing the 6 members of the Board, including a representative of Ko Te Pouāranga.
+Trustees are appointed for three-year To excite, engage and inform our community through art experiences A programme of 10-15 regularly changing exhibitions are mounted during the year Provide learning experiences for Nelson/Tasman school students (ELC) based on The Suter's programmes and resources A programme of 10-15 exhibitions in 2024/25 A minimum of 4000 school students involved in learning experiences from 25 schools terms.
+To ensure a sustainable future for the Suter Maintaining Good Employer policies, procedures and practices No significant Health & Safety incidents and no staff hours lost to injury The following; retail, FoTS, fundraising and sponsorship and donations, make a contribution to Suter self- generated income Number of staff resignations, % staff turnover.
+O hours lost to injury.
 Report on actual against budget.
 To embrace the past and preserve our cultural artistic heritage Collections preserved by minimal cases of irreparable damage occurring due to storage/display conditions handling or public access. <1